EchelleSpectrum#

 The spectral orders will be indexed in order of increasing wavelength.

-List of Spectrum1D objects for the spectra in each echelle order.
+Spectrum1Dobjects for the spectra in each echelle order.- header

 Name of the target or a name for the spectrum